Rev. Ben Konecny

 Shona holds Bachelor's degrees in music education and piano performance from the University of Northern Colorado.
 Shona has been teaching in Northeastern Colorado since 1997.
-She taught K-12 music, choir and band in Merino, Colorado, for three years after her graduation from college.
-Shona has been teaching general music and keyboard classes at Union Colony Children's Music Academy for 18 years and maintains a large private piano studio in Greeley, working with students of all ages.
+She taught K-12 music, choir and band in Merino, Colorado for three years after her graduation from college.
+Shona has been teaching general music and keyboard classes at Union Colony Children's Music Academy for 21 years and maintains a large private piano studio in Greeley, working with students of all ages.
 Shona also currently serves as the accompanist for the 8:00 a.m. chapel service at First Congregational Church.
-After a hard day's work, she heads home to spend time with her husband, their two sons and their dog.
+She is a proud mom of two amazing sons, one a senior in college and one a senior in high school.

 & Youth Group Leader